boots-edu/textbook/source/text/5-composition-inheritance/inheritance.md

 ```
 {: .no-run}

-We can call the superclass’ constructor within our constructor by calling the super() method.
+We can call the superclass' constructor within our constructor by calling the super() method.
 This will take the same arguments as the constructor of the superclass.
 Here those arguments are name and age.
 This calls the constructor in Users which takes care of its part of the initialization.

 ```typescript